Change Management Process

 Implement, Review, and Revise

 Using the roadmap, leaders now initiate their part of the plan.
-Regular reviews are crucial to share advice, ask for help, and to prevent straying too far from the course.
+Regular reviews are crucial to share advice, ask for help, and prevent straying too far from the course.
 Employees will often develop insights during this phase, and they should be incorporated into the current change management process as well as future efforts–so plans should be flexible and revised accordingly.

 Change Management Process Tools